Bushra-KB/Bushra-KB/README.md

 - 👋 Hello there!, I am **Bushra KM.**
 - 🔭 I’m Electrical and Computer Engineer
-- 🌱 I’m passionated and addicted to programming, every day
+- 🌱 I’m passionate about programming and engage with it every day.
+Addicted to Coding.
 - 👯 I’m looking to collaborate on ATS, NLP tools for ethiopian languages
-- 💬 Ask me about ... any thing
+- 💬 You can ask me about ... any thing
 - 📫 How to reach me: "bushra.kmb@gmail.com"